Certified Nurse Aide (CNA)

-CURRENT CLASS INFORMATION: The 2014 Fall Semester Course began on Monday, September 15, 2014 and will run through Wednesday, November 19, 2014.
-It will be held on Mondays & Wednesdays from 8:00 am - 5:00 pm in the Nursing Lab at the Robertson-Hamilton Technical Center, 600 Stedman Street, Room R111.
-The course fee is $2106, with some additional fees required.
+CURRENT CLASS INFORMATION: The 2015 Spring Semester Course will begin on Monday, January 26, 2015 and will run through Friday, April 3, 2015.
+It will be held on Mondays & Fridays from 8:00 am - 5:00 pm in the Nursing Lab at the Robertson-Hamilton Technical Center, 600 Stedman Street, Room R111.
+The course fee is $2124, with some additional fees required.
 There is no pre-registration or application for this course and payment is due at time of registration, which must be done in person at 2600 Seventh Avenue, Ziegler Building Registration Office.
-The 2015 Spring Semester Course will begin on Tuesday, January 27, 2015.
+At this time there is no plan for a Summer Semester CNA class to take place in 2015.

 ESL STUDENTS: English as a Second Language (ESL) students with no U.S. High School Diploma must take the Reading Placement Test at the Learning Center located in the Ziegler Building at the Upper Campus, 2600 Seventh Avenue, Ketchikan, Alaska.
 Click here for additional information or call (907) 228-4549 to make an appointment for testing.